-- Providing education and services that promote physical activity, eating well, and maintaining mental balance as ways of preventing illness and disease. - Providing education and services to manage and prevent chronic physical and mental illnesses. - Providing services that increase the access that individuals with limited resources have to affordable and timely urgent, chronic, and preventive care. - Delivering strategies that reduce the social stigma of mental illness. - Delivering services, programs, and other interventions that encourage youth and adults to not engage in high-risk behaviors such as substance abuse. - Providing support and services that help chemically dependent adults recover. - Providing services, support, and compassion for chronically and terminally ill patients and their families.
+• Providing education and services that promote physical activity, eating well, and maintaining mental balance as ways of preventing illness and disease.

+- Providing education and services to manage and prevent chronic physical and mental illnesses. - Providing services that increase the access that individuals with limited resources have to affordable and timely urgent, chronic, and preventive care. - Delivering strategies that reduce the social stigma of mental illness. - Delivering services, programs, and other interventions that encourage youth and adults to not engage in high-risk behaviors such as substance abuse. - Delivering services and programs that intentionally address marginalized populations and help address the social determinants of health. - Providing support and services that help chemically dependent adults recover. - Providing services, support, and compassion for chronically and terminally ill patients and their families. - Providing services to address the existing gaps between various socioeconomic levels. - Recognizing the statistics that reflect inequities between the two counties.